About this listing

 Interaction with Guests

 Westford is one of the 251 small towns of Vermont.
 We are blessed with lots of dirt roads and not a single traffic light.
-We have a town green with its Civil War memorial statue, library, white clapboard, steepled Congregational Church, town office, small general store, and on the green itself an ice hockey rink in the winter, concert venue and Friday (3:30-6:30) farmers market in summer months.
+We have a town green with its Civil War memorial statue, library, white clapboard, steepled Congregational Church, town office, and on the green itself an ice hockey rink in the winter, concert venue and Monday's (3:30-6:30) farmers market in summer months.
 Not far from the green we have our own historic wooden covered bridge.

 Nearby check out the quintessential Vermont town of Jericho Center, Vermont 05465 with its country store opened in 1807.